trieschlab/MIMo/docs/source/api/sample_environments.rst

 ------------

-This script and the :ref:`demo <sec demo>` script use the same dummy class, but with different scene xmls.
+This script and the :ref:`demo <sec demo>` script use the same dummy class, but with different scene XMLs.
 For benchmarking the scene consisted of MIMo with all sensory modalities enabled with varying configurations and a couple of objects lying on the ground.
 In the benchmarking script we take random actions after each step.